computationalpathologygroup/pythostitcher/README.md

 	docker pull ghcr.io/computationalpathologygroup/pythostitcher:latest

 #### Data preparation
-Your input data should be prepared as follows, where you make a separate raw_images and raw_masks directory for your high resolution image and tissue mask files, respectively.
-Ensure that the name of the tissue mask is exactly the same as that of the image.
-If you want to enforce the location of each fragment in the final reconstruction, you can include a force_config.txt file.
-See the example_force_config.txt file on how to format this.
-If you leave out this file, PythoStitcher will automatically determine the optimal configuration of the tissue fragments.

-	data/
-	└── patient_ID
-	|    └── raw_images
-	|        ├── image1
-	|        └── image2
-	|    └── raw_masks
-	|        ├── image1
-	|        └── image2
-	│    └── force_config.txt [OPTIONAL]
+Your input data should consist of a dataframe (.csv) specifying all the paths for the high resolution image and tissue mask files per case.
+Each case is defined by multiple rows (2 or 4) sharing the same `save_path`, which dictates where the results will be saved.
+Required and optional columns:

+	- image_path - path to the full resolution WSI (.mrxs or .tif)
+	- mask_path - path to the corresponding tissue foreground mask of the WSI (.tif)
+	- save_path - dir to save all the results for a given case
+	- force_config_path [OPTIONAL] - optional path to the force_config file that can be used to force a specific fragment configuration
+	- landmark_paths [OPTIONAL] - optional path to a landmarks.npy file holding landmarks (at level 0) which can be warped together with the WSIs

+Ensure each `mask_path` corresponds to its `image_path`.
+Files can live anywhere accessible to the container (e.g., under `/data`).

+Example CSV (two fragments for one case):

+	cases.csv
+	imagepath,maskpath,savepath
+	/home/user/data/case01/images/image1.mrxs,/home/user/data/case01/masks/image1_mask.tif,/home/user/results/case01
+	/home/user/data/case01/images/image2.mrxs,/home/user/data/case01/masks/image2_mask.tif,/home/user/results/case01

+All global settings can be modified through the parameter_config.json file.
+A template is included at `config/parameter_config.json`.

 #### Usage instructions

-After preparing the input data in the aforementioned format, you can run PythoStitcher through the command line using:
+After preparing the dataframe and configuration JSON, run PythoStitcher via:

-    docker run -v /home/user:/home/user ghcr.io/computationalpathologygroup/pythostitcher --datadir "/home/user/data/patient_x" --savedir "/home/user/results" --resolution x
-where *datadir* refers to the directory with your input data, *savedir* refers to the location to save the result and *resolution* refers to the resolution in µm/pixel at which you want to save the final reconstruction.
-The  *-v /home/user:/home/user* flag is used to create a volume such that the container can access your local data directory.
-This can be any directory, as long as it is a parent directory for both the data and result directories.
-To obtain the result for the prostatectomy case with four fragments (figure at the top) you would run:

-    docker run -v /home/user:/home/user ghcr.io/computationalpathologygroup/pythostitcher --datadir "/home/user/data/prostate_4" --savedir "/home/user/results" --resolution 0.25
+	docker run -v /home/user:/home/user ghcr.io/computationalpathologygroup/pythostitcher --df "/home/user/data/cases.csv" --config "/home/user/config/parameter_config.json"
+`--df` points to your CSV/XLSX with the required columns, and `--config` points to the parameter JSON.
+The `-v /home/user:/home/user` flag mounts your local directories so the container can access both input data and output locations.

 #### Sample data
 If you don't have any data available, but are still curious to try PythoStitcher, you can make use of our sample data available from <a href="https://zenodo.org/records/13786929"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.13786929.svg" alt="DOI"></a>.
 The sample data includes multiple prostatectomy cases with different sectioning approaches, please see the Zenodo record for more details.